 The relationship Rx: Try doing a short loving kindness meditation on a regular basis if you feel like you’re in need of a little self-love and confidence.
 “During this type of meditation, you offer yourself love and also other people love,” Dr. Taitz says.
 “It’s important to be a good friend to yourself.”

-There are so many different factors that can cause loneliness—whether you’re in a relationship or not.
+There are so many different factors that can cause feeling lonely in a relationship—whether you’re in a relationship or not.
 But an unexpected positive effect of these feelings bubbling up is they allow for they opportunity to evaluate if your wants and needs are being met—both inside your relationship and in other areas of your life.

 Ever wonder what men actually talk about in therapy?
 Well+Good Wellness Council member and psychiatrist Drew Ramsey, MD, reveals all here.
 And this is how your parents’ relationship can affect your own.